BrundidgeK/puppet-fight/README.md

 Punch: Close your thumb or pinkie finger

-Block: Close both thumg and pinkie
+Block: Close both thumb and pinkie

 Duck: Close both the index and ring fingers